hantsy/spring7-sandbox/docs/null-safety.md

 ```

 >[!NOTE]
->More details about nullability maven plugin, check [Making JSpecify/NullAway Easier for Maven Users with the Nullability Maven Plugin](https://ik.am/entries/900/en)
+> For more details about the nullability Maven plugin, check [Making JSpecify/NullAway Easier for Maven Users with the Nullability Maven Plugin](https://ik.am/entries/900/en)

 By adopting JSpecify annotations, you gain more predictable Java code and take advantage of advanced tooling in both your IDE and build pipeline.
 With Spring 7 leading the way, building reliable, null-safe applications is easier than ever, regardless of whether you choose Java or Kotlin.